 - have had an organ transplant and are taking immunosuppressant medicine

-Will my Equipsme health insurance plan pay for diagnostic tests for COVID-19?
+Will my Equipsme health insurance plan pay for a COVID-19 test?

-Our plans do not provide cover for Covid-19 tests because, while we cover the cost of diagnostic tests requested by a specialist recognised by AXA PPP healthcare (after a GP open referral), all treatment related to Coronavirus is coordinate through the NHS.
-We would therefore suggest you follow government advice, such as here, where the government has rolled out a coronavirus (COVID-19) testing programme for you to book a home test or at a regional site.
+If you require a Covid-19 test for any other reason, you should follow government advice, such as here, where the government has rolled out a coronavirus (COVID-19) testing programme for you to book a home test or at a regional site.
 This test will confirm if you currently have coronavirus and is known as an antigen test.

-What impact will the recent announcement about the NHS accessing private facilities have on my Equipsme health plan?
+What impact will the NHS accessing private facilities have on my Equipsme health plan?

-Following the recent NHS agreement with the independent sector to reallocate its national hospital capacity, patients in both the private sector and NHS are affected by delays to non-urgent hospital treatment.
-However, with unprecedented levels of demand on health services across the UK, Equipsme and all our partners understand the requirement to prioritise resources and focus on the needs of the most vulnerable, as well as the safety of the healthcare professionals who treat patients.
+With high levels of demand still on health services across the UK, Equipsme and all our partners understand the requirement to prioritise resources and focus on the needs of the most vulnerable, as well as the safety of the healthcare professionals who treat patients.

-Until all private face-to-face care is available again, our insurers AXA PPP healthcare have set up a ‘virtual’ Clinical Support Centre that will remain in place until the end of the Covid-19 crisis.
+Until all private face-to-face care is available again, our insurers AXA PPP healthcare have set up a ‘virtual’ Clinical Support Centre.
 This support centre brings together a panel of the UK’s leading specialists and practitioners who are all available by telephone, video or online.
 If your condition is eligible, the team will help signpost Equipsme members to the most appropriate specialist, guiding you to the right support and advice.
 All without the need for a GP referral letter.